 Increased risk of death in older adults with psychosis due to dementia

-Aristada has a boxed warning about a risk of death in older adults with psychosis due to dementia.
+Aristada has a boxed warning about the risk of death in older adults with psychosis due to dementia.
 A boxed warning is the most serious warning from the Food and Drug Administration (FDA).
 A boxed warning tells doctors and patients about drug effects that may be dangerous.

 People ages 65 and older who have certain conditions may have an increased risk of death while taking antipsychotic drugs such as Aristada.

-To be specific, older people who have psychosis due to dementia are at an increased risk.
+To be specific, older people who have psychosis due to dementia have an increased risk.
 (Psychosis refers to having trouble recognizing what is real and what isn’t real.
 Dementia is a decline in memory, thinking, and communication.)
 Due to this risk, doctors typically won’t prescribe Aristada to people ages 65 years and older who have psychosis due to dementia.

 What you can do

 Talk with your doctor to see if Aristada is right for you.
-If it’s not, they may be able to recommend other possible treatments.
+If it’s not, they may be able to recommend other treatments.

 Allergic reaction